I have long since wanted to experiment with a variety of folds in knits other than “simple pleats”.

 I am sharing some of my earlier starts looking at some concepts beginning with the single bed.

 Different fibers can produce varying results in fold and drape.
-Setting either bed function for the wrong direction will produce an all knit fabric (top of the red swatch).
+Setting either bed function for the wrong direction will produce an all-knit fabric (top of the red swatch).
 This starts to address incorporating hand techniques and manual ones from the diagonal swatch and the one with vertical folds while also developing a design repeat to aid with planning or actions to be taken.
 It will be altered in future experiments The yarn choice is a poor one.
 The fiber is a very softly spun rayon, which could benefit also from being knit at a tighter tension, and since rayon has no “memory” it fails to have any spring back and is flattened out permanently with pressing and steam.
 This swatch is knit in wool, trying to sort out what does what and by how much.
-I am starting to get a bubble, but not a dramatic folding effect and the repeat is off as worked.
-The bottom folds more so than the top.
+I am starting to get a bubble, but not a dramatic folding effect.
+The bottom folds more than the top.
 The filled eyelet technique has a hand-tooled tuck column on the reverse side.
-The top is automated tuck stitch.
+The top is automated using tuck stitch.
 A different repeat: the bottom with carriage set to knit with needle selection as a cue to hand transfers, the top set to tuck automatically.
-Transition rows need to be considered further and altered where the twain meet Returning to simpler creases and folds: a first experiment in racking double bed with NOOW.
+Transition rows need to be considered further and altered where the twain meet.
+Returning to simpler creases and folds: a first experiment in racking double bed with NOOW.
 The setup and racking positions were not pre-planned.
 I knit 4 rows without racking at unplanned intervals as well; they produce a noticeable change in texture.
 The fabric is reversible, I actually rephotographed it adding a marker to make certain I had not shot the same side twice.
-The needle set up: the resulting swatch presented sideways for the sake of space: working with single needles out of work rather than two, with even spacing between them on each bed both swatches flattened to note differences between needle arrangement folds getting more organized, with a planned repeat: the needle set up cast on with racking position on 5, rack every 2 rows, move from position 5 to 0, to 10, back to 0, to 10, end on position 5; the yarn is a 2/17 wool, definitely retains a more 3D quality than the acrylic 2/24.
-The fabric may benefit form 2 rows not being racked added at position 0 and 10Here the arrangement here is with 2 needles out of work, racking every 2 rows in the same sequence.
+The needle set up: the resulting swatch presented sideways for the sake of space: working with single needles out of work rather than two, with even spacing between them on each bed both swatches flattened to note differences between needle arrangement folds getting more organized, with a planned repeat: the needle set upcast on with racking position on 5, rack every 2 rows, move from position 5 to 0, to 10, back to 0, to 10, end on position 5; the yarn is a 2/17 wool, definitely retains a more 3D quality than the acrylic 2/24.
+The fabric may benefit from 2 rows not being racked added at positions 0 and 10Here the arrangement here is with 2 needles out of work, racking every 2 rows in the same sequence.
 The resulting fabric has clear “spring” and foldsRRReturning to the previous needle set up, now racking every row from position 5 to 0, knit 1 more row with no racking; rack to position 10, knit one more row with no racking, reverse direction, end knitting on position # 5This last in the series is a personal favorite.
-I found racking from the center to 10, to 0 and back easy to track.
+I found racking from the center to 10, to 0, and back easy to track.
 One moves in the opposite direction when not allowed to go any further in the continuing direction by the machine.
 Single needles out of work appear to be enough to create the folds.